karrot1/Tower-of-Decay/README.txt

      	G: pick up an item
      	Escape: Quits the game
-     	Hover the mouse over a space to look at its contents Keyboard only looking is not yet implemented
+     	Hover the mouse over a space to look at its contents Keyboard looking is not yet implemented
 	S and 5: wait
   Menus
     Select the letter next to the menu option you wish to select